 What Happens When a Shipment of Frozen Fish Arrives at Your Food Establishment

 The delivery truck pulls up, the driver slides open the back doors, and there they are — dozens of boxes of frozen fish stacked on a pallet.
-Maybe it's cod, tilapia, salmon, or shrimp.
+Which means maybe it's cod, tilapia, salmon, or shrimp.
 Doesn't matter the species.
 What matters is what happens next, because the decisions you make in the next fifteen minutes will determine whether that fish becomes a profitable menu item or a costly health code violation.

 If you're running a restaurant, cafeteria, catering operation, or any food establishment that serves seafood, receiving frozen fish properly isn't optional.
 It's the foundation of food safety, and honestly, it's where a lot of places drop the ball without even realizing it.